kvnneff/township-media/README.md

 var db = levelup('db', {db: memdown})

 var options = {
-  uploadDir: __dirname + '/uploads'
+  uploadDir: __dirname + '/uploads',
+  allowedMimeTypes: ['png', 'jpeg', 'gif', 'mpeg', 'avi', 'ogg']
+  maxFileSize: 4000000
 }

 var server = township(db)
-server.add(media(db, options, server))
+server.add(media(options))
 server.listen()
 ```

 ## Options

+* `maxFileSize` - The maximum allowed file size (in bytes).
+The default is `2000000` (2mb)
+* `allowedMimeTypes` - The allowed mime types for uploaded files.  [mime-types](https://github.com/jshttp/mime-types) is used to verify mime types so the following is all valid: `['json', 'markdown', '.png', 'jpeg']`.
+Defaults to allowing all mime types.
+* `uploadDir` - The path to prepend to the files being saved.
+When using disk storage this will look like `/assets/[uploadDir]/image.jpg`.
+When using S3 this will look like `https://s3.amazonaws.com/[bucket]/[uploadDir]/image.jpg`.
+The default is `uploads`.

 Required when using AWS S3:

-`uploadDir` - The path to prepend to the files being saved.
-When using disk storage this will
-look like `/assets/[uploadDir]/image.jpg`.
-When using S3 this will look like `https://s3.amazonaws.com/[bucket]/[uploadDir]/image.jpg`

-`accessKeyId` - Your AWS S3 access key id.
+* `accessKeyId` - Your AWS S3 access key id.
-`secretAccessKey` - Your AWS S3 secret access key.
+* `secretAccessKey` - Your AWS S3 secret access key.
-`bucket` - Your AWS S3 bucket name.
+* `bucket` - Your AWS S3 bucket name.

 ## License
 MIT